Historical | Pilgrimage

 The temple complex is located on the banks of Indersagar Lake.
 The beautifully sculpted temple complex includes 108 temples within its high walls, made out of marble and sandstone.
 The main Shrine is a double storied building, looks magnificent with its pyramidal style of roof and beautifully carved tower.
 The temple sanctum sanctorum houses a four faced black stone statue of Lord Shiva with Brahma facing west, Vishnu facing north, Shiva facing south and Surya facing east.

 Outside the temple are the statues of Nandi, Shiva's bull and Bappa Rawal.
 Bappa Rawal is shown facing Nandi with his hands clasped.
 There is another statue of Nandi in silver in the hall of the temple.
 Goddess Parvati, Ganesha, Ganga, Kartikeya, Yamuna and Saraswati are the other shrines located in the temple complex.
 Smaller temples dedicated to Amba Mata and Kalka Mata can also be found in the temple complex.
-One can also visit Sas-Bahu Temple and Adbhuthji temple, which are about 2.5 km from Eklingji.
+One can also visit nearby Sas-Bahu Temple and Adbhuthji temple along with Eklingji Temple as part of Udaipur tour.

 The temple is the center of attraction during the festival of Shivratri.
 Devotees in large number throng the temple to offer their prayers to the Lord of universe during Mondays and on festival days.